bhisaac/5eFP/5eFP-SRD.md

 **_Player Character (PC)_.** A character created and played by a player.

-> You created your character since birth, and you continue to create your character when you wake up to each new day.
-Your character in RL is a part of you and, despite appearances, isn't rigidly defined.
-Your character is a mutable quality.
-Are there parts of your character that you need to work on?
-Are there parts of your character that no longer serve your life?
-Are there qualities that you long for and wish to include within your life?

 **_Non-Player Character (NPC)_.** A character created and played by the gamemaster.

 **_LEVEL_.** LEVEL equals the current level of play.
 LEVEL starts at 1 and increases over time to 7 as game objectives are completed.